trothr/best/SSL-TLS-PKI.md

 "trust" most web sites without special action.

-In most cases, a root certificate from the CA is used to "issue" an intermediate certificate (usually from the same CA) which in turn is used for issuing end or "leaf" certificates.
+In most cases, a root certificate from the CA is used to "issue" an intermediate certificate (usually from the same CA) which in turn is used for issuing "end entity" or "leaf" certificates.
 The purpose of the leaf certificates is most commonly for server authentication (a server cert) but also often for client authentication and authorization (a PIV card or CAC or other client cert).

 ## Issuance and Renewal